R&D Tax Credits:

 Many businesses assume they do not qualify because they are not a tech company or do not have an R&D team.
 The qualifying test does not ask what kind of company you are.

 It asks whether specific activities resolve technical uncertainty.
 A logistics business building a proprietary routing system may qualify.
-A construction firm testing new structural materials may qualify.
+For example, a farm testing new and improved feed rations may qualify for the credit if they are focused on improving the health of the animal.
 The nature of the underlying activity is what matters.

 Documentation is the foundation of every claim.